 Unsurprisingly, the dough improves with age.
 I have been making the dough balls ahead of time and baking the cookies as needed.

 I even tried dipping some of the cookies in chocolate, but it was a waste of time because they were better without it.
 Here’s a photo anyway.

-One thing that did make a difference was peanut butter chips.
-The cookies are peanutty without them, but the peanut butter chips added a little sweetness, richness and textural contrast.
-I also kept the criss-cross pattern going even though a lot of people who raved about this recipe over the years say they skip the criss-cross.
+One thing improvement to Super Nutty Peanut Butter Cookies is peanut butter chips.
+The cookies are peanut-y without them, but the peanut butter chips added a little sweetness, richness and textural contrast.
+As for appearance, I like to use the traditional criss-cross pattern going even though a lot of people who’ve raved about this recipe over the years say they skip the criss-cross.
 In my opinion, these cookies deserve the criss-cross because they are the quintessential version of old-timey peanut butter cookies.

 Super Nutty Peanut Butter Cookies

 - 1 1/4 cups all-purpose flour 170 grams

 - 1/4 teaspoon baking soda